 Stereotactic radiation is a type of external radiation therapy that uses special equipment to position the patient and precisely deliver radiation to a tumor.
 Advances in techniques using stereotactic radiation allow for effective treatment of brain metastases.

-New LCFA Research Grants
+LCFA Funds Impactful Young Investigator Research Grants